 Purine Content of Fish

-The following fish are considered to be high in purines:
+The following types of fish are considered to be high in purines:

 - salmon (smoked)